 The northern Canadian climate poses unique challenges for the design of mechanical systems for buildings.
 Even though in Edmonton, we face long and cold winters, we have highly accessible resources and a variety of heating equipment technology to not only heat but do it efficiently.

 The Yukon Territory, Northwest Territory and Nunavut bring many different obstacles for engineering and construction.
 In the north, fuel costs are extremely high, fuel options are limited, the construction season is short, and the consequences are dire if systems breakdown with no contingency plan.
 The number of heating degree days1 below 18 deg C outdoors can reach 12,594 annually in Resolute, Nunavut.
 For comparison, it is typical for Edmonton to experience 5,782 and Vancouver about 3,000.
 (Good Building Practices Guideline, Second Addition December 2005).
 For all these reasons, engineering design for these areas utilizes certain practices to ensure project success.

 A good design also takes into consideration the operation and maintenance needs of the system.
-This is a large factor in equipment selection and building controls design.
-The availability of parts is limited, if not impossible, for certain northern locations in the winter seasons and there may not be the required trades accessible for repairs and troubleshooting of complex systems.
-During design, it is crucial to work with the surrounding community and building occupants (which may not be the client) to mitigate risks and provide proper system documentation and any required training.
+This is a large factor in equipment selection, and building controls design.
+The availability of parts is limited, if not impossible, for certain northern locations in the winter seasons, and there may not be the required trades accessible for repairs and troubleshooting of complex systems.
+During design, it is crucial to work with the surrounding community and building occupants (who may not be the client) to mitigate risks and provide proper system documentation and any required training.